Contents:

 In Norval Morrisseau’s Legends of My People, The Great Ojibwe there is one Anishinaabe explanation of the red-stained rock.
 Morrisseau connects it to the slaying of the Giant Beaver by Nanabush, with drops of his blood sprayed all across the Canadian Shield.
 The “blood” is said to appear as pictographs on hundreds of vertical rock faces and on the bodies of Anishinaabeg shamans and warriors.
 The iron oxide powder was an essential item in the shaman’s otter skin medicine bag.
 It may also be how “red” came to be associated with the Indigenous people – almost certainly Anishinaabeg – the first Europeans met.
 (See this article The Beothuk Indians – “Newfoundland’s Red Ochre People.)

-Then it was around the corner into the bay on image left below – we were paddling up to our only portage of the day, the 350-meter carry into (not so) Crooked Lake.
+Then it was around the corner into the bay on the left side of the image below – we were paddling up to our only portage of the day, the 350-meter carry into (not so) Crooked Lake.
 Would the register stand with the sign-in book still be there?
-We remembered signing in on our early 1980’s trips.
-(There was another canoe trippers’ book in Mattice; writing your name in it was a part of the “end of” or “half-way down” ritual in those days.
-Let me know if you remember the name of the Mattice restaurant that was the keeper of the Book!)
+We remembered signing in on our early 1980s trips.
+(There was another canoe trippers’ book in Mattice; writing your name in it was a part of the “end of” or “halfway down” ritual in those days.
+The name of the Mattice restaurant where it was kept escapes me – Let me know if you remember.
+On one visit I scanned through a few pages of the Book looking for Pierre Elliot’s signature and comment but did not find it!

 And there it was!
 The stand with the name register in the box.
-We lifted up the lid and found – garbage!
+We lifted up the lid of the box and found garbage!
 Candy wrappers and other litter.
-However, on the placard below the box, various tripping parties have recently written their particulars.
+However, since the book was gone, various tripping parties have recently written their particulars on the placard below the box.

 We kept going until about 4 p.m. when we passed an island with a campsite clearing.
 As well as a fish-cleaning table and a fire pit with a grill (not always positives given the mess that fishing parties can leave behind), there was ample room for our tent in a well-sheltered area to the side and yet more space overlooking the lake for our bug shelter.